 Facilities at Hurst Castle

 In front of the castle is a small refreshment van, “The Hurst Mess”, which sells hot drinks and snacks.
-There are toilets inside the castle.
+However, there are also several good pubs along the walk.
+The Lighthouse is at the start of the walk in Milford-on-Sea and the Gun Inn is at Keyhaven Marshes.
+It’s advisable to book both in advance.

 Hurst Point Lighthouse